cometbft/cometbft/docs/architecture/adr-111-nil-mempool.md

 There is no doubt that this approach has numerous advantages.
 However, it also has some implications that need to be considered:

 * Having every transaction both in CometBFT and in the application is suboptimal in terms of memory.
-  Additonally, the app developer has to be careful that the contents of both mempools do not diverge over time (hence the crucial role `re-CheckTx` plays post-ABCI++).
+  Additionally, the app developer has to be careful that the contents of both mempools do not diverge over time (hence the crucial role `re-CheckTx` plays post-ABCI++).
 * The main reason for a transaction needing to be in CometBFT's mempool is